DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 - The Indiana Jones Franchise (Indiana Jones I-III – are there more?)

-- ABC Shows (Grey’s Anatomy, Modern Family, General Hospital, and more).
+- American Broadcasting Company (ABC) Shows (Grey’s Anatomy, Modern Family, General Hospital, and more).

 How Much is Disney Worth?

 With all these companies and brands under their wing, how much is Disney worth?

 According to the website Gobankingrates, Disney is worth approximately $149 billion!!